 7. Respond to Our Essay Questions

-For the 2021–22 application cycle, we will again feature multiple short answer questions, which provides a broader platform to showcase your background and personality.
+For the 2022–23 application cycle, we will again feature short essay questions, which provides a broader platform to showcase your background and personality.
 These questions are a great opportunity for you to help the Darden Admissions Committee understand who you are and who you will be at Darden.